 Jet lag, too much good food, nowhere to exercise – there are lots of barriers to staying healthy when you travel, and it’s all too common to arrive home tired, achy, and ready to pull out your “fat jeans.”
 So how do you avoid health setbacks when you travel?

 2. Eat something healthy and filling before you fly.
 This is the secret to number 1 above, because if you’re hungry a) you won’t sleep as well and b) you’ll need to wake up just to eat crummy airline food.
 (Unless you’re flying Singapore, Thai, or Air France, which is a different story.)
-My pick in a pinch is a Starbucks yogurt, fruit and granola parfait.
-You can find it in just about any airport and it will also keep you from snacking on salty peanuts and snacks.
-(Remember, salt contributes to bloat, already a problem while flying.)
+My pick in a pinch is a yogurt, fruit and granola parfait, commonly found at many airport cafe stands.
+Not only will it keep you from snacking on salty peanuts and snacks (remember, salt contributes to bloat, already a problem while flying) but the carb rush will be followed by a crash that will also help you sleep.

 3. Pack exercise bands.
 No, you can’t bring your weights, but I never go anywhere without my stretchies, which work pretty well for basic strength training.
 I also bring a light plastic jump rope to have handy on the beach, or even in the hotel room if it seems like I won’t bother my neighbors.